Healing Emotional Wounds: From “Never Got” to “Never Lost”

 For many years, my inner voice sounded like this: “You never got what you needed, so you have to keep doing more, giving more, proving more.”
 That voice kept me working, caring, and holding it all together.
 It also kept me afraid to stop.

 Sometimes that begins with very small moments.
-You might notice your breath for a few seconds and let your exhale be a little longer.
-You might soften your shoulders while you sit at your desk.
+You might notice your breath for a few seconds and let your exhale lengthen.
+You might soften your shoulders as you sit at your desk.
 You might let yourself admit, “I feel tired,” without immediately judging or overriding it.
-These small, simple acts begin to tell your system, “It is a bit safer here now.”
-They are quiet invitations for the parts of you that went underground to consider coming closer.

 If you want a few gentle, concrete ideas to try, you might like these simple practices to help you find your center when life feels like too much.